 - The app is really slick.
 It feels like a really modern web app.
 (The geek in me suspects it’s built on React JS and React Native, though I forgot to confirm this!)

-- You can learn 11 languages as of 2020, and the interface changes based on your target language.
+- You can learn 11 languages, including some variants, and the interface changes based on your target language.
 And there are more languages to come!

 - There’s a full curriculum from which to learn — you’re not just learning random sentences